Why Imported Cars Are Harder to Insure

 Missing Claims Data and Actuarial Risk

 Standard carriers use decades of US crash-test results, repair cost histories, theft rates, and claims data to calculate premiums accurately.
 For vehicles never officially sold in the US, none of that domestic data exists.
-Without it, insurers can't accurately price the risk — and when they can't price risk accurately, they either decline coverage outright or build in a substantial safety margin that inflates your premium by 30–50% or more compared to an equivalent US-spec vehicle.
+Without it, insurers can't accurately price the risk — and when they can't, they either decline coverage outright or build in a substantial safety margin that inflates your premium by 30–50% or more compared to an equivalent US-spec vehicle.

 Parts Availability and Repair Complexity

 Grey market imports require parts that may need to be sourced internationally — from Japanese auction houses, niche overseas suppliers, or enthusiast networks.
 Extended wait times for specialized components translate directly into higher claims costs for insurers.
-Finding a qualified mechanic who can properly work on an RHD vehicle or a JDM-spec engine also limits options and raises labor costs.
-These factors are major red flags in an insurer's underwriting process.
+The 25% tariff on imported auto parts (effective May 3, 2025) is pushing repair costs higher across the board for import owners.
+The EU, Japanese, and South Korean parts now face reduced rates following bilateral deals reached in mid-to-late 2025 — dropping to roughly 15% for those origins — but most other imported components still carry the full 25% duty.
+Finding a qualified mechanic familiar with RHD vehicles or JDM-spec engines also limits options and raises labor costs — major red flags in any insurer's underwriting process.
+Learn more about how auto tariffs are affecting insurance costs for all import-heavy vehicles.

 Compliance, Modifications & The 25-Year Rule